Master of Arts in Learning and Emerging Technologies

 Elective Courses and Final Project

-You choose 4 elective courses (12 credits) to reflect your interests and to reinforce the individual focus of your degree.
-You are encouraged to use your electives to build a concentration around your final project topic.
+You choose a track or 4 elective courses (12 credits) to reflect your interests and to reinforce the focus of your degree.
+The final project can be either a capstone or research project.